drodil/rustybeer/README.md

 cargo run --bin rustybeer-server
 ```

-You can access the OpenAPI UI from http://localhost:3000/docs
+You can access the OpenAPI UI from http://localhost:3000/docs.
+To change the
+port number, you can define environment variable PORT.

 ## Testing